 The majority of Americans (nearly 70 percent) take dietary supplements, according to the Council for Responsible Nutrition (CRN).
 Most of them anticipate their supplement use increasing in the next five years, but with the abundance of supplements on the market, how do you know which options are right for you?

 The truth is, there’s no one-size-fits-all approach for everyone, as your supplement needs will vary depending on your age, health status and goals.
-As Katherine Anderson, ND, FABNO, a naturopathic physician and chief of the naturopathic medicine division at Cancer Treatment Centers of America® in Tulsa, Oklahoma, explains:
+As Katherine Anderson, ND, FABNO, explains:

 “Supplement use is not that straightforward.
 This is especially true for cancer patients, who may be at risk of negative interactions between certain treatments and medications and particular supplements.

 This is why it’s always important to speak with your health care providers before taking supplements.
 What is safe for one person may be harmful for someone else, depending upon other medications or supplements you’re taking.”